-- Avoid all unnecessary running of engines. - The sound levels, in all disciplines, must comply with the particular discipline's Standing Regulations. - The ACU maximum sound levels for all disciplines will be enforced, controlled by licensed officials with approved equipment.
+- Avoid all unnecessary running of engines. - Respect any agreed sound level restrictions. - The sound levels, in all disciplines, must comply with the particular discipline's Standing Regulations. - The ACU maximum sound levels for all disciplines will be enforced, controlled by licensed officials with approved equipment.
 For details, which vary slightly between disciplines, refer to the sporting and Technical rules.